Manufacturers falling flat as sales pick up speed with bike boom

 Scanga said he took a gamble once he saw how many bikes were being sold, ordering hundreds at once.
 He said while there may be plenty now, they likely won’t last.

-“We do have an ample supply currently, but this could dry up and be gone in two to three weeks, totally gone, if not sooner,” said Scanga.
-“Anywhere from six months to two years on backorder,” said Scanga.
+“We do have an ample supply currently, but this could dry up and be gone in two to three weeks, totally gone, if not sooner,” he said.
+“Anywhere from six months to two years on backorder.”

 If you hope to rely on bike shares, you may want to plan your trip early as well.
 A local bike-share company leader said the number of riders in Wichita has grown 15 times the amount since December and she expects that to keep growing.